Molecular Virology

 • Introduction

-In this section students learn about the basic concepts related to the field of Molecular Virology (virus, virion, serotype, genotype, strain, etc.).
-There is also a historical background from the first discovery of viruses to modern molecular virology.
+In this section, students learn the basic concepts related to the field of Molecular Virology (virus, virion, serotype, genotype, strain, etc.).
+Also, a historical review is presented from the first discovery of viruses to modern molecular virology.

-Description of the different forms that a virion may take.
-Also, the different types of symmetries that a viral capsid may have are mentioned and the case of enveloped viruses.
-In addition, the role of the capsid and envelop proteins, their interaction with cell receptor proteins, and the entry of the virus into the host cell are taught.
+Students categorize and learn virion shapes, viral capsid symmetries, the role of capsid and envelope proteins, their interaction with the cell receptor proteins and the entry of the virus into the host cell.

 Students learn about the structure and complexity of viral genomes.
-The most common way of classifying viruses (according to Baltimore) and the basic similarities of viruses belonging to the same class are described.
-Students are also taught about the evolution of these genomes through mutation, recombination and reassortment events.
+The most common way to classify viruses (according to Baltimore).
+Basic similarities of similar class viruses are described.
+Also, students learn about the evolution of these genomes through mutations, recombinations and rearrangements.

 • Virus Replication